 Instead of just completing a craft activity, turn it into a science lesson which encourages children to make observations, ask questions, test, and measure results.

 Read children books on seed germination to give them a basic understanding of how seeds work and the different stages of seed growth.
 Then have children complete each step of the process with observation drawings and a few letters or words depending on their abilities.

 Simple Easter Science Booklets

 - Keep file folders for every child with their names printed in big letters.
-Put them where the kids can reach them (plastic basket with high sides works well).
+Put the folders where the kids can reach them (a plastic basket with high sides works well).

 - Use a new paper each time the children record their observations and at the end of every session, each child puts his /her paper in their own file folder.

 - At the end of the project, decorate a cover, add a parent explanation page after the cover, then staple the pages together for a quick and easy Easter science booklet.

 Materials to gather:

 - 3 eggshells from scooped out hard-boiled eggs per student (cut top off so the eggshells hold lots of soil)